iotaledger/hornet/docs/getting_started/getting_started.md

 * 14265 TCP - REST HTTP API port (optional)
 * 8081 TCP - Dashboard/WebInterface (optional)

-The mentioned ports are important for a minimum flawless node operation.
-Rest API port is optional one if you want to provide access to your node's API calls from external parties.
-All ports can be customized in a [config.json](../post_installation/config.md) file.
+The mentioned ports are important for flawless node operation.
+The REST HTTP API port is optional and only needed if you want to offer access to your node's API.
+All ports can be customized in [config.json](../post_installation/config.md) file.

 Please note: a default admin dashboard on port 8081 does not accept connections from public traffic by default (only from localhost).